Ankitkrsing/Tikona-Feasibility-checker/README.md

 ## 📋 Project Description

-**Tikona Feasibility Checker** is a web-based application designed for network engineers to quickly validate the feasibility of proposed locations within the TDN (Telecom Data Network) infrastructure.
+**Tikona Feasibility Checker** is a web-based application designed for network engineers to quickly validate the feasibility of proposed locations within the TDN (Tikona Direct Network) infrastructure.

 The tool automates **distance-based feasibility checks** across bulk location datasets, reducing manual effort and enabling faster decision-making for network expansion and planning.